survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 }
 ```

-You can use an [SPDX license identifier](https://spdx.org/licenses/) or refer to a file with a custom license:
+You can use an [SPDX license identifier](https://spdx.org/licenses/) or a file with a custom license:

 ```json
 {